-Digestion is the process of breaking down food into small enough components that the nutrients can be absorbed through the intestinal wall into your bloodstream for use throughout your body.
-The rate at which carbs, protein and fats are digested has to do with their chemical makeup and where they are digested.
+Digestion is the process of breaking food down into components that are small enough for the nutrients to be absorbed through the intestinal wall into your bloodstream for use throughout your body.
+The rate at which carbs, proteins and fats are digested has to do with their chemical makeup and where they are digested.
 Fats and proteins are more complex molecules than carbohydrates, which means they take longer for the body to break apart.
-Also, carbohydrate digestion begins in the mouth, when you take your first bite.
+Also carbohydrate digestion begins in the mouth, when you take your first bite.
 Protein digestion begins in the stomach, and fat digestion doesn't begin until the food reaches the small intestine.

 Another factor in how long your pasta takes to digest is what kind of carbs it's composed of.
 White pasta is made of refined flour that has had most of its fiber removed during processing.
 Fiber slows digestion, and without it, the carbohydrates are digested and absorbed into your bloodstream very quickly.
+White pasta is among a variety of high-carbohydrate foods that are easy on the stomach.
 Whole-grain pasta made from wheat, brown rice or quinoa, on the other hand, still retains its fiber and is digested more slowly.
 The other contents of your meal can affect transit time as well.
-If your pasta was covered with a high-fat sauce, for example, that can slow digestion.
+If your pasta is covered with a high-fat sauce, for example, that can slow digestion.
 How much pasta you eat also affects transit time, with larger volumes of pasta taking longer to digest.

 Actual Transit Time

-According to the Colorado State University website, transit times will vary considerably among individuals.
+According to VIVO Pathophysiology of Colorado State University, transit times vary considerably among individuals.
 The variety of factors affecting digestion makes it impossible to provide a specific time for the digestion of pasta.
-Some conclusions can be drawn, however.
+Some conclusions may be drawn, however.
 In healthy adults, average transit times of food from the mouth is about 24 to 72 hours.
 If you eat a standard portion of white pasta, which is 1/2 cup, with a low-fat marinara sauce, you can expect transit time to be on the low end of that scale.
-A higher fiber pasta, a larger portion and components of your meal that are higher in fat and protein will increase transit time.
+A higher-fiber pasta, a larger portion, and components of your meal that are higher in fat and protein increase transit time.